NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/A/alchemist-goggles.md

 value: "100"
 subvalue: "gp"
 invest:
-usage: "worneyepiece"
+usage: "worn eye piece"
 license: "ORC"
 identify:
 description: "These brass goggles are engraved with flame patterns and have thick, heavy lenses.
-While worn, they give you a +1 item bonus to Crafting checks to [[Actions/Craft|Craft]] alchemical items.
+While worn, they give you a +1 item bonus to [[Skills#Crafting|Crafting]] checks to [[Craft]] alchemical items.
 When making Strikes with alchemical bombs, you ignore lesser cover.
 If your Strike with an alchemical bomb fails (but doesn't critically fail), you gain a +1 item bonus to the splash damage the target of the Strike takes."
 powerTitle:
 actionEconomy:
 type: